quicwg/base-drafts/draft-ietf-quic-transport.md

 each packet sent, see {{packet-numbers}} for details.

-The content of 0-RTT and 1-RTT packets is protected using authenticated encryption. {{QUIC-TLS}}vdescribes packet protection in detail.
-After decryption, the plaintext consistsvof a sequence of frames, as described in
+The content of 0-RTT and 1-RTT packets is protected using authenticated encryption. {{QUIC-TLS}} describes packet protection in detail.
+After decryption, the plaintext consists of a sequence of frames, as described in
 {{frames}}.